root-project/root/README.md

-methods in an arbitrary number of dimensions, curve fitting, function evaluation, minimization, graphics and visualization classes to allow the easy setup of an analysis system that can query and process the data interactively or in batch mode, as well as a general parallel processing framework, PROOF, that can considerably speed up an analysis.
+methods in an arbitrary number of dimensions, curve fitting, function evaluation, minimization, graphics and visualization classes to allow the easy setup of an analysis system that can query and process the data interactively or in batch mode.
+ROOT's high-level analysis interface, RDataFrame, gives seamless access to the above features in a modern and flexible way.
+In addition, it provides transparent support for parallel and distributed execution, potentialy considerably speeding up analyses.

 Thanks to the built-in C++ interpreter cling, the command, the scripting and the programming language are all C++.
 The interpreter